howardjohn/istio.io/content/en/docs/setup/install/istioctl/index.md

 To enable the Grafana dashboard on top of the `default` profile, set the `addonComponents.grafana.enabled` configuration parameter with the following command:

 {{< text bash >}}
-$ istioctl manifest apply --set addonComponents.grafana.enabled=true
+$ istioctl install --set addonComponents.grafana.enabled=true
 {{< /text >}}

 In general, you can use the `--set` flag in `istioctl` as you would with